Asymptotic Charges and Coherent States in QCD: Asymptotic Charges for QCD

 where

 and

 Here we have adopted the standard splitting of the asymptotic charge into a piece linear in the gauge field (usually called soft) and a piece non-linear in the gauge fields (usually called hard).
 In the construction of asymptotic charges it is usually argued that it is the linearised theory which is used to define the two-form.
-This is the case in the framework of covariant charges \cite{Barnich:2001jy, Barnich:2003xg} and was noted by Abbott and Deser \cite{Abbott:1982jh} for Yang-Mills theory.
+This is the case in the framework of covariant charges \cite{Barnich:2001jy, Barnich:2003xg} and in a related context was noted by Abbott and Deser \cite{Abbott:1982jh} for Yang-Mills theory.
 In the current context this would correspond to linearising the theory around the background $A^{a}_z = A^{a}_{\bar z} = 0$ and would thus discard the non-linear gluon piece of the asymptotic charge.
-We will follow a similar approach when we consider scattering amplitudes but we will also see how the non-linear piece arises naturally from the action of the linearised soft gluon charge on the soft-evolution operator.
+However, it was argued that one should include the non-gluon piece inside the hard part of the charge \cite{He:2019pll}.
+As we will explicitly discuss later, we start from the linear charge \eqref{eq:Q_lin} acting on asymptotic states however such a hard contribution in our case is indeed present as it will be generated by the time evolution given by the M\o ller operator.
+At $\mathcal{I}^-$ there is an analogous construction where the linearised asymptotic charge is given by